Determination, Charges, Requests for Assignment, Notification, Oversubscription, Special Accommodation, Check In, and Check Out

-The Office of Housing Services is the sole and final determiner of campus housing assignments and can change any campus housing assignment at any time, approve or deny requests for changes to assignments, add/or remove roommates, and/or require moves to an alternate housing unit as necessary.
-Specific living areas and/or roommates may be requested, but are not guaranteed.
-Roommates requests will not be considered unless they are mutual and in writing (email is acceptable).
+The university is the sole and final determiner of campus housing assignments and can change any campus housing assignment at any time, approve or deny requests for changes to assignments, add or remove roommates, and/or require moves to an alternate housing unit as necessary.
+Specific living areas and/or roommates may be requested but are not guaranteed.

 Housing charges are applied to student accounts.
 Students are responsible for payment of all housing charges per the terms of the university’s financial policies.